Commercial Services Group Blue tapered spiral Creating Impact

 Information about the school

-Bronte is a small school, of around 150 pupils, in a single class entry, with maximum class size of 20.
-The teachers are dedicated, professional and supportive, caring deeply for the children and getting to know them very well.
-This personal attention forms a central part of the School’s family atmosphere.
-Pastoral care is very strong, and is seen as fundamental to the children’s success, happiness and sense of self-fulfilment.
+Bronte is a small school, of around 160 pupils, in a single class entry, with maximum class sizes of 20 pupils.
+The teachers are dedicated, professional and caring, and they get to know the children very well.
+This is a central part of the school’s family atmosphere.
+Pastoral care is strong, and is seen as fundamental to the children’s success, happiness and sense of self-fulfillment.

 Job Contact Information